SteveRussell33/Autonomous-Robot-Collective/docs/track.md

 NOTE: Its important in step (b) above that when we process the output from Send Mix, we DON'T include Track 3 in any extra processing that we do with Tracks 1 and 2.
-If we include Track 3, we've created a feedback loop that will overwhelm your patch.
+If we include Track 3, we've created a feedback loop that will overwhelm your TRACK-4 instance.
 The output from the Mix Track will be hard-clipped at [-10V,10V] to protect your speakers and your ears, but obviously we should take care to avoid this scenario.

 7) Do some fancy DAW-style bussing and auxiliary routing.
 Here's an [example patch](???):

-(a) In example (6) above , Track 1 and Track 2 both end up with the same amout of reverb.
-Lets modify our patch to make it a bit more sophisticated, so that Track 1 has more reverb than Track 2.
+(a) In example (6) above , Track 1 and Track 2 both end up with the same amount of reverb.
+Lets modify our patch so that Track 1 has more reverb than Track 2.

 (b) It would be annoying to have to set up a whole entire sub-mix and/or sequence of modules just to modify the individual per-track channels coming out